rickcnagy/QSTools/utility/README.md

 ####[`folder_pdf_page_count.py`](./folder_pdf_page_count.py)

-Utility script to analyze page count in report cards.
+Utility script to analyze page count in report cards in the current dir.

 This counts the number of pages in each RC and compares to the target length.
 For schools where the number of pages is important, this is a great way to